hk151109/StockSage/README.md

 ## Description

 StockSage is a web application built with Flask that predicts future stock prices using a Long Short-Term Memory (LSTM) neural network.
-It fetches historical stock data from Alpha Vantage, trains an LSTM model on the fly, predicts the next day's mid-price, and displays the prediction alongside a chart comparing predicted vs. actual past prices on a modern, dark-themed interface.
+It fetches historical stock data from Alpha Vantage, trains an LSTM model on the fly, predicts the next day's mid-price, and displays the prediction alongside a chart comparing predicted vs. actual past prices on a modern, interface.

 ## Features